What Happens When You Apply For PMP® Exam

 First, be sure that you have the qualifications, experience and contact hours required and have documentation for each should you need it.

 Then you’re ready to apply for PMP exam.
-You may want to join the Project Management Institute (PMI®) before you apply, as it will save you substantially on the application fee.
-You’ll also get a free PMBOK® Guide in electronic format.
+You may want to join the Project Management Institute (PMI)® before you apply, as it will save you substantially on the application fee.
+You’ll also get a free copy of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) in electronic format.

 I recommend doing it online, since it is a lot less hassle.
 You will have to pay the required fee as you submit the forms.
 This financially commits you to this particular “project” and you are now already less likely to procrastinate.
 We all tend to put off what we fear are unpleasant or daunting tasks but this is one task that is neither!